 There are many terms used to describe housing units that are constructed at a factory.
-These terms include trailers, mobile homes, manufactured homes, sectionalized homes, panelized homes, modular homes, HUD homes, industrialized housing and factory built homes.
+These terms include trailers, mobile homes, manufactured homes, sectionalized homes, panelized homes, modular homes, Department of Housing and Urban Development (HUD) homes, industrialized housing and factory built homes.
 Because of the similarity of these terms, there often is much confusion to potential or actual owners of these units, dealers, building and zoning officials, and lending and taxing agencies.
 Since one-third of all homes built in the country today are manufactured at a factory away from the final site of the home, it is important that there be a correct understanding of the terminology and regulations of the product.

-In general, the construction of all factory built housing located in Illinois must be approved by either the federal Department of Housing and Urban Development or the Illinois Department of Public Health.
+In general, the construction of all factory built housing located in Illinois must be approved by either the U.S. Department of Housing and Urban Development or the Illinois Department of Public Health.